People Are Getting Love Poem Tattoos for Valentine’s Day

 Each tattoo is based on vintage Valentine’s Day candies once made by the New England Confectionery Company.
 Wachob says tiny hearts in the Whitney Museum’s mixed-media painting Portals, by the visual artist Njideka Akunyili Crosby, inspired her to create the poem.
 “The whole idea is to focus on something positive and do something sweet and lighthearted,” she said.
 “I’m just trying to find a way to build community through tattooing, and sort of tether strangers together in a small but meaningful way.”

 The 30 tattoo slots are already taken, but anyone can watch Wachob at work in the museum shop.
 View her schedule here.
-As Beyoncé and Jay Z would say, there’s nothing like a getting a tattoo in the name of love.
+As Beyoncé and Jay-Z would say, there’s nothing like a getting a tattoo in the name of love.